-Interpolation is the forecasting technique to predict future patterns and values based on the available past data or current data points.
 Interpolation in excel helps us to find the value between two points on a line of graph or line of the curve.
 In simple words “Inter” suggests that look inside the data that we already have.
 Not only in statistics but also in the field of Science, Commerce, business it is used to find or predict the future value which falls between two existing data points.

 Example of Data Interpolation in Excel

 In order to understand the concept of Data Interpolation in excel let’s look at the below example.
 In a farmhouse, a farmer is growing paddy and he keeps tracking the growth of the paddy.

 The farmer has recorded below-trend growth of the paddy in 20 days where he has recorded growth once in every 4 days.

 From the above table, a farmer wants to know how tall the paddy was on the 5th day.